Prince Harry Says That He’s Petrified By Queen Elizabeth’s Presence In New Documentary

 There’s some evidence that Harry tries to be a little bit more “proper” when he’s doing appearances with his grandmother.

-Observers have noticed that Prince Harry and Meghan Markle adjust their behavior when the Queen is around.
-As Cosmopolitan reports, although they are normally pretty affectionate in public by British royal standards, Harry and Meghan have shown a reluctance to hold hands while they’re out with the Queen.
+Observers have noticed that Prince Harry and Meghan Markle adjust their behavior when the queen is around.
+As Cosmopolitan reports, although they are normally pretty affectionate in public by British royal standards, Harry and Meghan have shown a reluctance to hold hands while they’re out with the queen.

-Cameras caught this reluctance at Young Leaders Reception at Buckingham Palace on June 26.
-At one point during the event, Meghan reached for Harry’s hand but he uncharacteristically pulls away from her.
+Cameras caught this reluctance at the Young Leaders Reception at Buckingham Palace on June 26.
+At one point during the event, Meghan reached for Harry’s hand, but he uncharacteristically pulled away from her.

-According to royal etiquette expert, Myka Meier, hand-holding isn’t exactly welcome at official royal appearances, like the ones they do with the Queen.
+According to royal etiquette expert, Myka Meier, hand-holding isn’t exactly welcome at official royal appearances, like the ones they do with the queen.

 “It is rare to see royal couples holding hands on official outings,” she said in an interview with People Magazine.
 “A more serious engagement would warrant a more serious level of professionalism, which each royal is sure to follow.”